Trading NASDAQ 100

 It is always handy for traders to follow the PMI (Pre-Market Indicator), as it predicts opening prices based on closing price of the last sale from the pre-market trade.
 This PMI also takes into consideration overnight news, hence assisting traders in market predictions.

-The main factors that influence the Nasdaq stocks are heavily skewed towards the technology sector.
+As opposed to broader market indices like Russell 2000 index, the main factors that influence the Nasdaq stocks are heavily skewed towards the technology sector.
 The stocks are more volatile and change direction quickly.

 NASDAQ 100 Trading information